Skip to Content

 1. Kayak around Kismul Castle on Barra

-The most southerly of the Outer Hebrides might be most famous for its airport on the beach (the baggage reclaim is also a bus stop) but the beautiful island of ‘Barradise’ has lots to offer for the visitor – not least an incredibly dramatic castle which gives the main town, Castlebay, its name.
+The most southerly of the Outer Hebrides might be most famous for its beach landing (the baggage reclaim is also a bus stop) but the beautiful island of ‘Barradise’ has lots to offer for the visitor – not least an incredibly dramatic castle which gives the main town, Castlebay, its name.

 The best way to see the castle?
 Clearwater Paddling hires sea kayaks so you can get out on the water and explore the bay.
 If you prefer to be in the water rather than on it, Barra is also great for snorkelling too – grab your wetsuit and explore the Outer Hebridean coast along with lots of friendly grey seals.